Macroview Investment Management LLC Makes New $33,000 Investment in Seres Therapeutics, Inc. (NASDAQ:MCRB)

 Wall Street Analysts Forecast Growth

 MCRB has been the subject of several analyst reports.
+JPMorgan Chase & Co. initiated coverage on shares of Seres Therapeutics in a report on Friday, April 21st.
+They issued a “neutral” rating and a $7.00 target price for the company.
 Canaccord Genuity Group increased their target price on shares of Seres Therapeutics from $11.00 to $15.00 and gave the company a “buy” rating in a report on Tuesday, March 21st.
-HC Wainwright reiterated a “buy” rating and issued a $25.00 target price on shares of Seres Therapeutics in a report on Wednesday, March 8th.
+StockNews.com downgraded shares of Seres Therapeutics from a “hold” rating to a “sell” rating in a report on Monday, May 22nd.
 Chardan Capital lowered their target price on shares of Seres Therapeutics from $12.00 to $10.00 in a report on Friday, April 28th.
-StockNews.com downgraded shares of Seres Therapeutics from a “hold” rating to a “sell” rating in a report on Monday, May 22nd.
-Finally, JPMorgan Chase & Co. assumed coverage on shares of Seres Therapeutics in a report on Friday, April 21st.
-They issued a “neutral” rating and a $7.00 target price for the company.
+Finally, HC Wainwright reiterated a “buy” rating and issued a $25.00 target price on shares of Seres Therapeutics in a report on Wednesday, March 8th.
 One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the company.
 Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $14.00.

 Seres Therapeutics Company Profile